ArcGIS Blog

 The experience of selecting variables is nearly identical between Business Analyst Web App and Business Analyst Pro.
 Both applications use the data browser (Web App / Pro) for adding variables to the comparison, the only difference being how you get there.

 In Business Analyst Web App, click Browse all variables to access the data browser.
+You can also select from curated variable lists by topic, such as variables reflecting income or spending habits in an area.

 In Business Analyst Pro, you can add variables from the data browser (by clicking the Add button) as well as site attributes from the input features you added.
-Site attributes could be things like the area of the polygon (as in the example below, with Kentucky ZIP codes) or your own data such as sales volume for a trade area.
+Site attributes could be things like the area of the polygon (as in the example below, with Kentucky counties) or your own data such as sales volume for a trade area.

 Setting a benchmark